kubeflow/community/committee-distribution/kubeflow-distribution-policy.md

 they run Kubeflow subprojects, each Kubeflow Distribution MUST meet the following criteria to be listed in [the Kubeflow Website](https://www.kubeflow.org/docs/started/installing-kubeflow/#kubeflow-distributions):

-- Be compatible with **n-2** major version of Kubeflow Community Distribution
+- Include all Kubeflow Graduated subprojects
+- Support Kubeflow subproject versions that are n-2 or newer relative to the latest Kubeflow Community Distribution (KCD) release.
+The supported subprojects versions for each KCD release are published in [the release documentation](https://www.kubeflow.org/docs/kubeflow-distribution/releases/)
 - Being listed in one of Kubeflow subprojects [`ADOPTERS.md`](https://github.com/kubeflow/community/blob/master/ADOPTERS.md) files
 - Well defined documentation website